-Only if you want to use Web-based Clients (such as Configuration Hub, Trend Client, the Web Admin console, and REST APIs), you need Proficy Authentication.
-Otherwise, you can skip this step.
-If you use Web-based Clients, Proficy Authentication is required for user authentication.
+If you do not have Proficy Authentication and Configuration Hub installed, and you intend to use the Historian Web-based clients and view the Historian license information on Configuration Hub, you can install them while installing the Web-based clients.

+Proficy Authentication is required for user authentication.
 It provides identity-based security for applications and APIs.
 It supports open standards for authentication and authorization, including Oauth2.